Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Introduction

 \subsubsection{{One-dimensional analogues.}}

+\corT{The density \eqref{eq:Pnbetav2} restricted to the real line (resp. the unit circle) coincides with the eigenvalue distribution of the so-called Gaussian (resp.
+Circular) $\beta$-Ensemble (G$\beta$E, resp.
+C$\beta$E), which are Hermitian (resp. unitary) random matrix models - the cases $\beta = 2$ and (to a slightly lesser extent) $\beta =1, 4$ being of particular interest.}

-The density \eqref{eq:Pnbetav2} restricted to either the real line or to the unit circle $S^1$ in the complex plane gives rise to the classical G$\beta$E and C$\beta$E ensembles.
-For these, similar logarithmically correlated fields can be constructed (see e.g. \cite{DS} and \cite{HKO} for early results concerning the CUE).
-The extremes for the (logarithm of the) characteristic polynomial of these matrix models have generated much interest (especially in the case of the CUE, corresponding to $\beta=2$) due to a celebrated conjecture of Fyodorov, Hiary and Keating \cite{FHK12} that predicts the limiting form of the fluctuations of the maximum and links these to analogous fluctuations for the Riemann zeta-function.
-This has stimulated much recent work, starting with \cite{ABB}, \cite{PaquetteZeitouni02} (for the CUE), \cite{CMN} and \cite{PZarXiv} (for the C$\beta$E); the last article indeed proves a version of the FHK conjecture.
-On a related subject, it has been established that powers of the CUE characteristic polynomial converges to Gaussian multiplicative chaos (GMC) measures in the so-called $L^1$ phase \cite{NWS20} and that these measures describe the fluctuations of thick points (extreme level sets) of the characteristic polynomial \cite{JLW22}.
+Extremes of the (logarithm of the) characteristic polynomial for these matrix models have generated much interest, especially in the case of the CUE (corresponding to the C$\beta$E with $\beta=2$), due to a celebrated conjecture of Fyodorov, Hiary and Keating \cite{FHK12} that predicts the limiting form of the fluctuations of the maximum and links these to analogous fluctuations for the Riemann zeta-function.

+This has stimulated much recent work, starting with \cite{ABB}, \cite{PaquetteZeitouni02} (for the CUE), \cite{CMN} and \cite{PZarXiv} (for the C$\beta$E); the last article indeed proves a version of the FHK conjecture. \corO{On a related subject, recall that a Gaussian multiplicative chaos (GMC) on the unit circle is the weak limit of measures whose densities with respect to the Lebesgue measure are the exponential of a smoothed version of a logarithmically correlated Gaussian field, properly normalized (see \cite{RV14} for background).
+It has been established that powers of the CUE characteristic polynomial, viewed as the density of a measure with respect to the Lebesgue measure on the unit circle, converge to a GMC} in the so-called $L^1$ phase \cite{NWS20}.
+Such measures are limits of exponentials of smoothed logarithmically correlated fields and they describe the fluctuations of thick points (extreme level sets) of the characteristic polynomial \cite{JLW22}.
 Weaker analogous results for the case of GUE are contained in \cite{LambertPaquette01} and \cite{CFLW21}, see also \cite{BMP22} and \cite{ABZ22} for the G$\beta$E.